Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Related Work

-However, full-system, flexible, and fine-grain disaggregation introduces significant overhead because of the higher latency and lower bandwidth density of contemporary hardware that is used to implement resource disaggregation -- typically PCIe, 100Gig Ethernet, and eventually \ac{CXL}~\cite{CXL} over electronic links.
-This overhead does not simply increase power and procurement cost, but rather adds potentially substantial latency between key resources such as \acp{CPU} and memory that traditionally exhibit latency-sensitive communication.
-The aforementioned studies quote a several orders of magnitude increase in network and memory latency due to full-system resource disaggregation to improve resource utilization by 35\% at most~\cite{Disaggregation_optics}.
-Another study found that application performance degradation depends on both network bandwidth and latency, but can still reach up to 40\% even with high bandwidth, low-latency networks~\cite{Disaggregation_network_requirements}.
+However, full-system, flexible, and fine-grain resource disaggregation introduces significant overhead because of the higher latency and lower bandwidth density of contemporary hardware used to implement resource disaggregation -- typically PCIe, 100Gig Ethernet, and eventually \ac{CXL}~\cite{CXL} over electronic links.
+This overhead does not simply increase power and procurement costs.
+Instead, it adds potentially substantial latency between key resources such as \acp{CPU} and memory traditionally exhibit latency-sensitive communication.
+The aforementioned studies quote several orders of magnitude increase in network and memory latency due to full-system resource disaggregation to improve resource utilization by 35\% at most~\cite{Disaggregation_optics}.
+Another study found that application performance degradation depends on both network bandwidth and latency, but can still reach 40\% even with high bandwidth, low-latency networks~\cite{Disaggregation_network_requirements}.
 Work on SPEC and commercial benchmarks also found an up to 27\% application slowdown due to the additional memory latency~\cite{Abali}.
-A study on Microsoft's Azure found a range of performance slowdowns up to 30\% from an extra 65 ns to access main memory~\cite{Azure_disaggregation}. \Acp{SDN} based on electrical networks fare no better in terms of overhead~\cite{Disaggregation_network_requirements,Disaggregation_hotnets, Disaggregation_through_SDNs}.
+A study on Microsoft's Azure found a range of performance slowdowns up to 30\% from an extra 65 ns to access main memory~\cite{Azure_disaggregation}; a later study reported a range of slowdowns with a mean of 10\%, a higher average, and a maximum of about 100\% from an additional 142 ns. \Acp{SDN} based on electrical networks fare no better in terms of overhead~\cite{Disaggregation_network_requirements, Disaggregation_hotnets, Disaggregation_through_SDNs}.

-Hybrid full-system photonic--electronic approaches have also been proposed that rely on circuit switching~\cite{Disaggregation_optics} for reconfiguration.
-As a result, a few studies call for intra-rack disaggregation in datacenters~\cite{Facebook_rack_disaggregation,2009_disaggregation,GPU_rack_level}.
-Even the low latency and high bandwidth density of modern photonics cannot fully satisfy the bandwidth, energy, and latency requirements of full system disaggregation.
-This makes system-wide disaggregation impractical in many cases~\cite{Datacenter_disaggregation2,Disaggregation_optics,Disaggregation_datacenters, Disaggregation_optical_limits}.
+Hybrid full-system photonic--electronic approaches have also been proposed that rely on circuit switching~\cite{Disaggregation_optics}.
+A few studies argue that intra-rack disaggregation~\cite{Facebook_rack_disaggregation, 2009_disaggregation, GPU_rack_level} or disaggregation among small groups of \acp{CPU}~\cite{Disaggregation_pond,Disaggregation_tiered_memory} suffice to recover most gains.
+Even the low latency and high bandwidth density of modern photonics can only partially satisfy the bandwidth, energy, and latency requirements of full system disaggregation.
+This makes system-wide disaggregation impractical in many cases~\cite{Datacenter_disaggregation2, Disaggregation_optics, Disaggregation_datacenters, Disaggregation_optical_limits}.